 Churches elect messengers (not delegates) to various denominational meetings, including the annual convention.
 The messengers determine the course of many programs, ministries and institutions of the convention, as well as its staff, as guided by the KBC's Constitution and Bylaws.

-Beginning this year, KBC will offer online pre-registration for messengers.
+KBC now offers online pre-registration for messengers.
 This optional service will speed up the registration process for messengers and KBC staff.
-Churches have been sent by mail information about how to register their messengers online.
+By the end of September, each church eligible for messengers should receive, in the mail, information about how to register their messengers online.
+Click here to pre-register online.
 Each messenger should bring his or her confirmation form (provided by the church) to the registration table upon arrival at the Annual Meeting.
 However, if it not possible for messengers to pre-register, they (and non-messengers) may register when they arrive.

 Article IV of the Kentucky Baptist Convention's Constitution and Bylaws states: